-The Donor Issues Committee met in person in 2023 in Paris.
-Three videoconferences took place for this committee including the co-chairs and Carmem Bonfim.
+The Donor Issues Committee met in person in 2023 at the EBMT annual meeting in Paris.
+Three videoconferences took place for this committee where the WBMT HPC Donor Book and a survey to evaluate the need of webinars on HPC donor topics have been discussed.

-During 2022/2023, the Donor Issues Committee completed the following projects:
+During 2023/2024, the Donor Issues Committee completed the following projects: